ahmetaa/zemberek-nlp/classification/README.md

 ## Algorithm

-As mentioned before, classification algorithm is based on a port of [fastText](https://fasttext.cc/) project.
+As mentioned before, classification algorithm is based on a port of fastText project.
-Please refer to the fastText documentation and related scientific papers for more information.
+Please refer to the project(https://fasttext.cc/) documentation and related scientific papers for more information.

 ## Examples